 ThunderBolt PC Market

 Intel is a huge OEM of logic boards.
 ThunderBolt motherboards for Windows PC's began showing up in mid 2013 into new Windows systems by a variety of Top-Tier PC manufacturers.
-Apple may have been the partner and test-bed for the initial launch of ThunderBolt, but the Windows PC platform will deliver even higher high-volume production to insure an even broader market for ThunderBolt accessories in the years to come.
+Apple may have been the partner and test-bed for the initial launch of ThunderBolt, but the Windows PC platform may eventually deliver even higher high-volume production to insure an even broader market for ThunderBolt accessories in the years to come.

 PCI Slot ThunderBolt Cards?
 Not Possible?

 None have been announced - And there may NEVER be an upgrade market for legacy Windows PC and Apple Macintosh Pro tower owners who want to add a ThunderBolt port adapter card into one of their open PCI-X slots.
 WHY?
 Because it technically may not be possible to 'add' additional T-Bolt ports via a PCI card.
 Intel's website implies that for such direct access to the PCI bus, CPU AND graphics chipset - the ThunderBolt chipset needs to be integrated into the logic board and not just hanging off an open PCI-Express slot.
-However, Sonnet Technologies has announced a 2-Slot external PCI-e expansion chassis with chainable ThunderBolt ports at the rear that will allow EXTERNAL PCI cards to hang off the external ThunderBolt port.
+However, Sonnet Technologies has announced ships a 2-Slot external PCI-e expansion chassis with chainable ThunderBolt ports at the rear that will allow EXTERNAL PCI cards to hang off the external ThunderBolt port.